kelleymichelle/brainstorm/NOTES.md

 # Current TODO

-- refactor code and create partials
+- ability to edit investor and inventor show

 - accountable picture and default picture?